vandanamv/Recommendation-system/README.md

 # **Movie Recommender System**

 This project is a **Movie Recommender System** built using **Streamlit** for the user interface.
-It recommends movies similar to a selected movie based on their similarity scores, and it displays their posters fetched from **The Movie Database (TMDb) API**.
+It recommends movies similar to a selected movie based on their similarity scores and displays their posters fetched from **The Movie Database (TMDb) API**.

 ---